quangbui04/Football-Player-Comparison/README.md

 - **Analysis Paragraph Generation**: Dive deeper into player comparisons with automatically generated analysis paragraphs written by GPT-3.5, providing insights into the strengths and weaknesses of each player.

-- **Exploratory Data Analysis (EDA)**: Explore the dataset through a Jupyter notebook that showcases how players were clustered using KNN models.
+- **Exploratory Data Analysis (EDA)**: Explore the dataset through a Jupyter notebook that showcases how players were clustered using KNN and Agglomerative models.
 Learn about the data preprocessing, training, evaluation, and tuning process.

 ## Technologies Used